emberjs/website/source/guides/cookbook/user_interface_and_interaction/sorting_displayed_data.md

 For this element you create an Ember component that [implements a click event](http://emberjs.com/guides/components/handling-user-interaction-with-actions/) handler and [delegates the event to the controller](http://emberjs.com/guides/components/sending-actions-from-components-to-your-application/).
 The main reason for creating a component for the sort element is that you want to update the state of the element with an appropriate icon (or color or whatever) indicating which key is used for sorting and if sorting happened in an ascending or descending order.

-By passing the controller's `sortProperties` and `sortAscending` properties we're able to remember the state and update and look of the element accordingly.
+By passing the controller's `sortProperties` and `sortAscending` properties we're able to remember the state and update the look of the element accordingly.

 The sorting is done by the controller.
 The passed property indicated the key the content needs to be sorted on.
 If the content is already sorted on this property and assume we want to sort in reverse order.
 Otherwise we sort ascending.
 Hence the `return false` (since CoffeeScript always the last returned statement) to prevent errors when calling the sort action from a component (see later):